There are several areas in our body that need extra protection; among them are our kidneys, lungs, heart, and brain.

 Why Scaling and Root Planing is Done

-Scaling and Root Planing is another name for Deep Cleaning.
-This occurs when gums have pulled away from teeth or its roots; leaving you at risk of having bacteria build-up and develop numerous of oral diseases.
+Scaling and Root planning is another name for Deep Cleaning.
+This occurs when gums have pulled away from teeth or their roots; leaving you at risk of having bacteria build up and develop numerous oral diseases.

-In some cases, plaque has hardens and becomes tartar, this is a severe problem that many elderly folks encounter; to remove it your dentist could use an ultrasonic instrument.
+In some cases, the plaque hardens and becomes tartar, this is a severe problem that many elderly folks encounter; to remove it your dentist could use an ultrasonic instrument.

 Risks Involve in Deep Cleaning

-Our dental clinic in Los Algodones offers our patients many treatment options to protect and clean your gums.
+Our dental clinic in Los Algodones offers our patients many treatment options to protect and clean their gums.

 Some of the possible risks involved in Deep Cleaning surgery are:

 - Introduction of harmful bacteria into the bloodstream

 - Recent major surgeries (artificial joints/hip or heart valve)

 Remember, you have no reason to fear this procedure, if you maintain good dental care afterward, your gums will return to normal and once again be a healthy pink color.

 To prevent and reduce the risk of infection following the dentist's instructions and the post-treatment recommendation he will offer.